anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 ---

-## Default Meals

-The application includes six default meals.

-- Post Workout
-- Morning Snack
-- Lunch
-- Evening Snack
-- Dinner
-- Before Bed

-These meals cannot be deleted.

-Future versions may allow additional custom meals.

----

 ## Meal Card

-Each meal is displayed as an accordion.
+Each meal is displayed as a card.

 Collapsed state displays: